yvelikova/axway-open-docs/content/en/docs/apigtw_admin/general_rbac_ad_ldap.md

 {
-"title": "Authenticate and RBAC with Active Directory", "linkTitle": "Authenticate and RBAC with Active Directory", "weight":"32",
+"title": "Authentication and RBAC with Active Directory", "linkTitle": "Authentication and RBAC with Active Directory", "weight":"32",
 "date": "2019-10-14",
-"description": "Reconfigure API Gateway to use a Microsoft Active Directory LDAP repository."
+"description": "Use LDAP to authenticate and perform Role-Based Access Control (RBAC) of API Gateway management services, and reconfigure API Gateway to use a Microsoft Active Directory LDAP repository."
 }

-Follow the instructions to use a Lightweight Directory Access Protocol (LDAP) to authenticate and perform Role-Based Access Control (RBAC) of the gateway management services, and to reconfigure the gateway to use a Microsoft Active Directory LDAP repository.

 This section uses the sample **Protect Management Interfaces (LDAP)** policy, meaning that the gateway uses an LDAP repository instead of the local Admin User store for authentication and RBAC of users attempting to access the gateway management services.